Where

 - We are not able to administer medication.

 - Our builds require basic soldering to complete.
-Please find our full safety guidelines below, Accommodations can be made–your kid can do the entire workshop without soldering and still have a complete and fun experience!
-Please reach out to us directly for more information.
+Please find our full safety guidelines below, Accommodations can be made – your child can do the entire workshop without soldering and still have a complete and fun experience!

 More Details

-TUNE IN! immerses youth in building, recording, listening, reflection, and sound-making.
+TUNE IN! immerses youth in experimental sound making and exploration where together we build, test, listen and reflect.
 With our guidance, they learn how to 1) solder electrical components, 2) record and playback audio on a variety of devices, and 3) listen to sounds normally outside of our capacity to hear.
 The camp is delivered in a “Do it together” approach, where we encourage kids to share their discoveries with one another, and where we are able to step in and assist as needed.
+Each day will have the same structure, but with a slightly different aspect of music technology explored (electromagnetic frequencies, radio waves, recording/playback).

 We are passionate about sound-making that privileges discovery, spontaneous creation and connection with one’s surroundings.
 We believe that making is knowledge building, and that working in this way is incredibly important for youth to build their confidence, center their creative ideas, and realize their agency in generating alternatives in the world around them.
 We hope you will join us in this sound-making adventure!

-We are guiding participants in building audio devices that require basic soldering.
-We use rosin-core based solder that is free of lead, and we follow all required provincial and federal workplace safety guidelines for soldering, including mandatory personal protective equipment and a sufficiently ventilated space.
-Each build is at a beginner level or difficulty, and requires no previous soldering experience.
-All build sessions will begin with a safety talk, including the rules that must be followed while soldering: 1) Safety glasses, masks, and closed-toe shoes must be worn at all times.
-2) Only one person may use a soldering iron at a time.
-3) All iron tips must be placed on the safety foam pads.
-4) Soldering irons must be unplugged before leaving your station.
+We are guiding kids in building audio devices that require basic soldering.
+We use rosin-core based solder that is free of lead, and we follow all required provincial and federal workplace safety guidelines for soldering, including mandatory personal protective equipment (safety glasses, masks, closed-toed shoes) and a sufficiently ventilated space.
+The builds are designed for beginners, and require no previous soldering experience.
+All build sessions will begin with a safety talk, including the rules that must be followed while soldering.

 We will have a first-aid kit onsite.